 Once all instances of layoffs were recorded, researchers determined the number of people each round of layoffs affected.
-Many news articles gave an exact number of people who were laid off, but several gave approximations or ranges.
+Many news articles gave an exact number of people who were laid off, but several gave approximations or ranges, while some gave no indication at all.